-If a problem or concern occurs with a child's behavior or development, the parents, teachers and directors will work together to develop a plan of intervention.
+If a problem or concern occurs with a child's behavior or development, the parents, teachers, and directors will work together to develop a plan of intervention.
 Plans will vary according to the age, developmental level and needs of the particular child.
 It is expected that all parties involved will work as a team to modify and improve the child's behavior and ability to fully participate in the regular classroom activities.
 If additional services are needed, it is expected that parents will allow professionals to be included in an intervention plan (See Developmental Assessment p.
 9).

-It is advised that children who are exhibiting difficult behaviors spend more one-on-one time with parents or significant adults in their lives rather than an excessive amount of time (beyond 9-9 1⁄2 hours a day) in group care.
+It is advised that children who are exhibiting difficult behaviors spend more one-on-one time with parents or significant adults in their lives rather than an excessive amount of time (beyond 9-9 $\frac{1}{2}$ hours a day) in group care.

-If in the sole opinion of the Harris Early Learning Center, a child's developmental needs are beyond the scope of what the Harris ELC is able to offer or if a child continues to exhibit unacceptable or inappropriate behavior, the Harris Early Learning Center reserves the right to suspend or discontinue services for that child.
-Such termination of services will be effective immediately upon the determination by the Harris Early Learning Center that such action is warranted.
-While it is our goal to meet the individual and varied needs of each child in the Center, to the best of our ability, we cannot allow one child to continually disrupt the care and education for the other children in a class.
+The goal of any disciplinary policy is to address and correct the problem in order to accommodate all children in the program.
+However, if in the sole opinion of the Harris Early Learning Center, a child's developmental needs are beyond the scope of what the Harris ELC is able to offer or if a child continues to exhibit unacceptable or inappropriate behavior after working through the developmental assessment plan, the Harris Early Learning Center reserves the right to suspend or discontinue services for that child.
+Such termination of services will be effective immediately upon the determination by the Harris Early Learning Center that such action is warranted and in compliance with federal and state civil rights laws.
+The Center will, to the extent possible, help families receive appropriate accommodations for placement of their child.
+While it is our goal to meet the individual and varied needs of each child in the Center, to the other children in a class.
 In addition, while working with children to develop appropriate academic and social behaviors is a goal of the center (See, Curriculum pgs.
-4-5) we cannot allow a child to continually behave disrespectfully or exhibit physical force towards teachers and others.
+4-5) we cannot allow a child to continually behave disrespectfully or exhibit physical force towards teachers or others.